Ben Reilly: "Spider-Verse"

-During the 2014 "Spider-Verse" storyline, Ben Reilly of Earth-94 was recruited into a team of multiverse Spider-Totems who were teaming up to fend off the Inheritors, who were trying to devour each and every Spider-Totem.
-In this particular universe, Peter Parker's powers did not return, with Peter remaining in Oregon while Ben has developed into a far lighter character without the burden of Peter's past, particularly aided by the string of successes that he had as Spider-Man, including saving Marla Jameson from Alistair Smythe and preventing Doctor Octopus from taking his body.
+During the 2014 "Spider-Verse" storyline, Ben Reilly of Earth-94 is recruited into a team of multiverse Spider-Totems to fend off the Inheritors, who are trying to devour every Spider-Totem.
+In this particular universe, Peter Parker's powers did not return, with Peter remaining in Oregon while Ben has developed into a far lighter character without the burden of Peter's past.
+He is particularly aided by the string of successes that he had as Spider-Man, including saving Marla Jameson from Alistair Smythe and preventing Doctor Octopus from taking his body.

-This version of Ben Reilly lead a team featuring fellow clones Kaine of Earth-616 and the Jessica Drew of Earth-1610 who are sent on a mission that requires their 'expertise' as clones of Spider-Man.
+This version of Ben Reilly leads a team featuring fellow clones Kaine Parker and the Jessica Drew of Earth-1610 who are sent on a mission that requires their 'expertise' as clones of Spider-Man.
 Their mission sends them to Earth-802, a world conquered by the Inheritors and ruled over by the Inheritor Jennix, whose efforts to clone Spider-Totems failed to clone the Spider-Essence itself.
-Despite their best efforts to infiltrate said world, the Spider-Clones would end up doing battle with the dimension's versions of Iron Man and the Human Torch, as well as Jennix himself, before Reilly later sacrificed himself to destroy the Inheritors' cloning facility; which they used to resurrect themselves if they fell during their trips to other worlds.
+Despite their efforts to infiltrate said world, the Spider-Clones would end up doing battle with the dimension's versions of Iron Man and the Human Torch, as well as Jennix himself.
+Reilly sacrifices himself to destroy the Inheritors' cloning facility, which they used to resurrect themselves.

 Ultimate Marvel

-In Ultimate Marvel (Earth-1610), Ben Reilly is introduced as an African-American scientist who worked with Curt Connors at Empire State University.
-He created the Carnage organism, which he nicknames "Little Ben" Reilly after himself.
-Reilly later works with Doctor Octopus, creating five clones of Spider-Man while employed by the CIA.
+In Ultimate Marvel (Earth-1610), Ben Reilly is an African-American scientist who worked with Curt Connors at Empire State University, creating Carnage: a clone of Peter Parker with Lizard and Venom DNA.
+The symbiote is nicknamed "Little Ben" Reilly after Reilly.
+Carnage later kills Gwen Stacy, only to be assimilated by her.
+Gwen's mind ends up overtaking that of Little Ben, resulting in her becoming Carnage until Carnage is sucked out of her and consumed by Eddie Brock.